 Jo-Ann Lamon Reccoppa is the author of the Jersey Girl Cozy Mystery series, which includes New Math is Murder, Hide nor Hair, and Another Man’s Poison.
 She has worked for many years as a stringer for Greater Media Newspapers, writing numerous features ranging from health articles to restaurant reviews.
 Her stories have appeared in mystery, sci-fi and horror magazines, as well as anthologies.
 Her website is: http://joannlamonreccoppa.com

-After being fortunate to lead a double life as a lawyer and a quant, Jay (as Jacob Graysol) self-published a lawyer-laden police procedural, Righteous Judgment, and its sequel, Righteous Endeavors.
-His flash fiction has been published by Reflex Press (UK) and Every Day Fiction.
+After being fortunate to lead a double life as a lawyer and a quant, Jay (as Jacob Graysol) self-published a lawyer-laden cat-and-mouse police procedural, Righteous Judgment, and its sequel, Righteous Endeavors.
+His flash fiction has been published by Every Day Fiction, Mystery Tribune, Yellow Mama, and Reflex Press (UK).
 Jay writes from Edison, NJ, and has the author website https://jacobgraysolnovelist.com/.

-Eileen Watkins writes the Cat Groomer Mysteries, including The Persian Always Meows Twice; The Bengal Identity; Feral Attraction; Gone, Kitty, Gone, and Claw & Disorder, for Kensington Publishing.
-The first four all have received Certificates of Excellence from the national Cat Writers’ Association.
-With WCY Publishing, she also put out the 2020 women’s fiction novel Reboot Ranch, and she previously published eight novels through Amber Quill Press, most of them paranormal mystery and suspense.
+Eileen Watkins writes the Cat Groomer Mysteries, including The Persian Always Meows Twice; The Bengal Identity; Feral Attraction; Gone, Kitty, Gone; Claw & Disorder, and Night of the Were-Cat, for Kensington Publishing.
+All have received Certificates of Excellence from the national Cat Writers’ Association, and Claw & Disorder also took that organization’s highest award, the MUSE Medallion, for a Mystery Fiction book.
+With WCY Publishing, Eileen also put out the 2020 women’s fiction novel Reboot Ranch, and she previously published eight novels through Amber Quill Press, most of them paranormal mystery and suspense.
 Eileen worked for daily newspapers for most of her career, writing about art, architecture, interior design and home improvement.
 A confirmed animal lover, she has always lived with at least one cat and regularly visits the nearest riding stable.
-She belongs to Sisters in Crime and Mystery Writers of America.
+She also belongs to Sisters in Crime, the Liberty States Fiction Writers and Mystery Writers of America.
 Visit her online at www.efwatkins.com